lanyinzly/Genosight/README.md

 | Audit-Ready & Compliant | 21 CFR Part 11-ready, with timestamped trails and tamper-proof logs         |
 | Attribution Layer        | Figures are citable, reusable, and anchored to creator identity on-chain    |

----
+**Powered by Decentralized Infrastructure**
+To ensure tamper-proof provenance and permissionless traceability, Genosight leverages Web3-native infrastructure:
 Powered by Decentralized Infrastructure
-To ensure tamper-proof provenance and permissionless traceability, Genosight leverages Web3-native infrastructure:

 🔐 On-Chain Anchoring (BSC)
 Each figure’s metadata—including dataset hashes, statistical methods, and authorship—is anchored on the BNB Smart Chain (BSC), ensuring long-term immutability and public verifiability.